Tosh (Hasidic dynasty): The Tosh dynasty

-The Tosh community was revived after the Holocaust by Rabbi Meshulim Feish Lowy (Magyarized form: Lőwy Ferencz), the Rebbe of Tosh.
-Rabbi Lőwy was born in Nyirtass, Hungary, in 5682 Anno Mundi (1921 or 1922).
+The Tosh community was revived after the Holocaust by rebbe Meshulim Feish Lowy (Hungarian form: Lőwy Ferencz), who was born in Nyirtass, Hungary, in the Jewish year 5682 (1921 or 1922 CE).
 He survived the Holocaust in the Hungarian Labour Service, and was liberated by the Red Army from a camp outside Marghita in October 1944.
-The few surviving Hasidim of his father, Grand Rebbe Mordechai Márton Lőwy, who perished in Auschwitz with most of his extended family, appointed him their Rebbe, and he established his court in Nyíregyháza.
-In 1951, fearing the Communist government, he ordered his followers to leave Hungary, and emigrated to Canada, settling in Montreal.
+He became the rebbe of the surviving Hasidim of his father, Mordechai Márton Lőwy, who was murdered in Auschwitz with most of his extended family, and he established his court in Nyíregyháza.
+In 1951, fearing the Hungarian People's Republic's communist government, he told his followers to leave Hungary, and emigrated to Canada, settling in Montreal.
 In 1963, he and his Hasidim purchased an area in Boisbriand, Quebec, forming the enclave of Kiryas Tosh.
-Lőwy was married to Chava (née Weingarten), a direct descendant of Rebbe Elimelech of Lizhensk, from 1946 until her death in 1996.
+Lőwy was married to Chava (née Weingarten), a direct descendant of Elimelech of Lizhensk, from 1946 until her death in 1996.
 He married Malka Hass in 2007.

-The Tosh community is headed by Rabbi Elimelech Segal-Lowy, the current Rebbe of Tosh.